 Instead, look outside school.
 Is there a writing program in your city, a youth group at your place of worship, or a social justice cause your teen is passionate about where they can find like-minded peers?
 “Some kids take a lot of initiative, but some still need to be scheduled by their parents,” says Dr. Tothy.
 “It’s okay to help them find those social avenues.”

-Surround them with positive adults
+2. Surround them with positive adults.

 You can’t pick your kid’s friends, but you can influence who the adults in their world are.
 “Surround your child with people who have the ability to be a positive influence in their lives,” says Dr. Tothy.
 That may be an extended-family member, a coach, or a leader in your community whom they can volunteer or intern with.
 “It’s about making sure that village is there supporting your teen,” says Dr. Tothy.
 “There will be other adults having the same conversations with them about good decision-making, just in different voices and ways.”

-Role play scenarios
+3. Role play scenarios.

-At some point, your teen is going to be in a situation where they’re offered alcohol, drugs, or a vaping device.
+At some point, your teen is going to be in a situation where they will be offered alcohol, drugs, or a vaping device.
 Go over the different ways they can respond.
 “Talk through specific scenarios: ‘You’re going to a party, and there may be alcohol, and you’re not 21.
 What are you going to say or do so you can stand strong and don’t feel ostracized?’” says Dr. Tothy.
 Come up with scripts together, from a firm “No thanks” to “I’m taking medicine and can’t drink.”

 Walk through what your teen can do in an emergency.
 Make a pact that they can call you no matter the time of night, no questions asked, rather than getting behind the wheel or into a car with someone who’s been drinking.
 In the 2016 Youth Risk Behavior Survey from the Centers for Disease Control, teens were much less likely to binge drink if their parents monitored them and showed warmth and support in doing so.

-Save awkward conversations for no-exit spaces
+4. Save awkward conversations for no-exit spaces.

 The car can be a great place to have conversations—say, a talk about condoms—that may be necessary but might otherwise bring your teen death by embarrassment.
 “You get to say, ‘I’m not going to look at you, you’re not going to look at me, but we’re going to talk about something important, and you get to roll your eyes all you want since I’m driving and can’t see you.’” says Dr. Tothy.
 Stay the course through their protests, she says—they’ll still hear your message.

-Stand firm when they mess up
+5. Stand firm when they mess up.

 “There has to be some autonomy and trust, but when a kid does something that takes away that trust, they have to earn it back,” says pediatrician Cora Collette Breuner of Seattle Children’s Hospital.
 It can be difficult to enforce consequences, she says—when you ground your teen, you’re pretty much grounding yourself too, since you will most likely need to be home to supervise them.